aadi1011/CPP-Data-Structures/README.md

 <b>Repository by <a href="https://www.github.com/aadi1011">Aadith Sukumar</a>.
 Contact for reuse and more.</b>

-A C++ menu driven program to create/handle various linked list data structures such as:
+A Repositories of various Data Structures and Algorithms in C++ in efficient menu driven programs.

+### Data Structures:
+- Linked Lists
   - Singly Linked List
   - Doubly Linked List
   - Circular Linked List
+  - Stack and Queue Linked Lists

+- Sorting
+  - Quick Sort
+    - First Pivot and Last Pivot

 <b>Features:</b>
 <ul>